rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/DashboardLab.md

 ```

 ## Bonus: Review the Cookbook for more options
 This is only a taste of what is possible with dashboards.

-Check out the panel cookbook in the training lab organization:
+Check out the panel cookbook as static PDF versions in this repo in folder [dashboard_demo](./dashboard_demo/).
+Or you can view live interactive dashboard versions in the training lab organization:
 1. [Basics](https://service.sumologic.com/ui/#/dashboardv2/zAmNYflsUBLmbHKDjheFMPN8TJNMRleMfWy0IaG6aeW1IMWEMa5jg1QEqAyS)
 2. [Time Series](https://service.sumologic.com/ui/#/dashboardv2/XVwCzaTFlgVBpBwO19Q0YPe7YpG70nOfjQsSZPK1j8PqWivmlVCbbjnc9tot)
 3. [Advanced Analytics](https://service.sumologic.com/ui/#/dashboardv2/Y8bfaK7xavywMlJIOyYBUNBRCCzT2GDTIMmBfnGdlfQlhpL9n48i0QYsG8Dc)